Agenda

 ✦ Great Plains A

-Join us for a practical look at FDA regulations for importing food and nutrition ingredients into the U.S. Learn what’s required at each step and who’s responsible along the way.
+Join us for a practical look at FDA regulations for importing food and nutrition ingredients into the U.S. This course will outline the specific food regulations required at each stage in the import process from manufacturing in the foreign facility to distribution in the U.S. and whose responsibility it is for each activity.

 Tim Lombardo